fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 In the infoboxes I include in each distribution's section, I typically omit developmental releases when it comes to the release model and modernity sections.
 I do typically consider developmental releases when it comes to the initial release section, however.
 The images I show are largely hyfetch, neofetch or fastfetch output.
 For Linux From Scratch, I just used the official logo.

-When I mention "exotic" or "obscure" software I mean software that is fairly unpopular and used for niche purposes.
+When I mention "exotic" or "obscure" software, I mean software that is fairly unpopular and used for niche purposes.
 For instance, the Marvin Suite of ChemAxon is a piece of software for sketching skeletal formulas, among other things, and I would class it as exotic or obscure as it is only used for a fairly niche purpose and not many people are aware of it.

 ~~~
 <table style="float: left; border-collapse: collapse;">